yuvalta/SeniorsTablet/README.md

 ### but... how does it work?
 simple!
-First, open your drawer, and take one of your on smartphone (we all know that you have **few** like this😜),
+First, open your drawer, and take one of your old smartphone (we all know that you have **few** like this😜),
 install *Connect* and place the smartphone in your grandparents home.

 And than, 3 steps: